AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49502-downloadable-link-not-updated-correctly.md

 ## Issue

-The downloadable link is not updated properly after a staging update is applied to the downloadable product.
+The downloadable link is not updated properly after a [!DNL staging] update is applied to the downloadable product.

 <u>Steps to reproduce</u>: